photolith/photolith/doc/ingest.rst

 If you need to add values for multiple individuals, for instance Species, fill in metadata for the first inidividual then press *Copy to all individuals*.
 This will copy metadata from the current individual to all other individuals, provided they don't already have a value.

+If a dropdown is missing a value, for example a species isn't listed, then an administrator will need to add the option first.
+See :ref:`administration/taxonomy:Adding manual entries`.

 Saving
 ------